A fire on a ship carrying nearly 3,000 cars is burning in the North Sea and 1 crew member has died

 Authorities in Germany were also on alert, German news agency dpa reported.

-“We are monitoring the situation,” a spokesman for the German sea disaster command in the northern city of Cuxhaven said adding that they had offered support to the Dutch authorities.
+“We are monitoring the situation,” a spokesperson for the German sea disaster command in the northern city of Cuxhaven said, adding that it had offered support to the Dutch authorities.
 He said rescue ships and task forces were ready to help if needed, but that no decision had been made on whether to send them.

 Associated Press writer Kirsten Grieshaber in Berlin contributed to this report.